GabeFerencz/dennismoore/README.md

 Bitwise encoding and decoding written in C for Linux.
 The accompanying Python code was used for prototyping and lookup table generation.

-## dirgrab

-A utility written in Python to grab all directories containing a search string.
-This was written because the log folders needed for debugging a product I work on are often buried a few levels deep in a directory tree and I can never remember the few different places where the files reside.